The Game of Self.

 By doing this, you’ve established a hierarchy of being, call it an operating system…

-These stories are instructions and act like programs, all working together to carry out a level of experience in line or aligned with your expectation.
+These stories are instructions and act like programs, all working together to carry out a level of experience in line with or aligned with your expectations.

 Any deviation from this results in inner conflict, which then plays out in your experience… through your behavior.

 Some call it self-sabotage.
-Others verbalize it as getting or being in your own way.
+Others describe it as getting in your own way.

 We call it “fate; not in the cards.
 Maybe next time.
 That’s not for me… I don’t deserve that, I didn’t earn it, I don’t have permission, I’m not allowed, this is my punishment for…” and a truckload of other nonsense.